 1. When a new build (version of an app or website) is ready for testing.
 If QA can do a quick smoke test first, they can make sure the build is ready for a deeper level of testing.
 If they end up finding that basic functionality like login or subscribing doesn’t work, they can send it back to development before wasting time.

 2. When regression testing is complete, right before or after launch.
 Ideally, regression testing should have turned up any potential bugs.
 But no one is perfect – whether that’s a manual tester or automated script.
 As a result, it’s generally considered a good idea to do a final smoke test right before launching the new version.
+(This is also often done around user acceptance testing.)

 Once it’s officially live, it’s good to do another smoke test.
 This can help ensure that the deployment didn’t cause any issues in the production environment.